 Home team’s admission will be $5.00 for 5 and up.
 Four (4) years old and under are FREE.
 Gate receipts will be retained by the Home Team for Regular Season games.

 Special Events admission will be $5.00 for 5 years old and up.
 Four (4) years old and under are FREE.
 Special events include Jamboree, Play-Offs, Championships, and Cheer Competition.
-Gate receipts will be retained by TCYFCC.
-An “All-Day” Pass will be available for Championship Games and Cheer Competition at the cost of $8.00 per person 5 years old and up.

-All gate receipts from Jamboree, Playoff Games, Cheer Competition, Championship Games and any other special events shall be turned over to the Treasurer of the Tri-County Youth Football and Cheerleading Conference, Inc. (TCYFCC) to be deposited into the League account by the next business day for the year’s operating expenses.

 Article V